 - Pneumonia: Oddly enough, you can inhale airborne bacteria from your mouth!
 This can lead to respiratory infections.

 The risks that may ensue if your teeth aren’t properly cleaned are dire.
+The best way to prevent these issues from occurring is to floss and brush your teeth twice a day, and to visit your dentist every six months.
 We hope that you will take the right steps to maintain your health!